 The European Economic Union and its predecessor the European Coal and Steel Community were founded on the ruins of WWII with the explicit intention to prevent war in Europe.
 Slowly the European project transcended economic cooperation and turned into a political union unifying more and more countries in a common project.
-In 2004 this project reached a preliminary climax when most of the former communist countries of central Europe became members and, with Romania and Bulgaria joining three years later, almost all of Europe was unified.
-The EU Summit in Thessaloniki in 2003 had given the Western Balkan countries, which still had to overcome their post-war traumas, hope to join at a later stage.
-However, the ‘All European honeymoon’ did not last long.
-Already in 2005 things started to go wrong when the citizens of France and the Netherlands rejected the ambitious ‘European Constitution’ by referendum.
-From then onwards things went from bad to worse.
-The adoption of the Constitution’s watered-down follow-up, the Lisbon Treaty, after many problems and compromises could not hide the fact that the European project was under pressure.
+In 2004 this project reached a preliminary climax when most of the former communist countries of central Europe became members and almost all of Europe was unified, basically just leaving the Balkan countries, which still had to overcome their post-war trauma’s, to join at a later stage.
+But after a brief period of euphoria, in fact only a year later, things started to go wrong when the citizens of France and the Netherlands rejected the ambitious ‘European Constitution’ by referendum.
+From then onwards things got from bad to worse.
+The adoption of the Constitution’s watered-down follow-up, the Lisbon Treaty, after many problems and compromises could not hide that the European project was under pressure.
 The extended EU family of 25, later 27, started to squabble about the way its common future should look like.
-Even worse, European citizens started losing interest in a ‘common future’: for new generations in western Europe, the threat of war no longer counted, certainly not after the fall of communism and the end of the Cold War, whereas the citizens of the former communist countries were still trying to develop their own (national) identities which had been suppressed for so long.
+Citizens started losing interest in a ‘common future’: for new generations in western Europe, the threat of war no longer counted, certainly not after the fall of communism and the end of the Cold War, whereas the citizens of the former communist countries were still trying to develop their own (national) identities which had been suppressed for so long.
 Many citizens in many western European countries felt their own national identities under threat as well: by immigration from non-European countries on the one hand and by the seemingly undemocratic ‘European bureaucracy’ on the other hand.
-Where politicians of the established democratic parties failed to explain the importance of the European project to their citizens, populist leaders were keen to play on the feelings of political estrangement and succeeded in assuring for themselves a central place in the political arena where they could no longer be neglected by the establishment.
-In some countries the political establishment was reduced to the level of background actors with a very low chance for a comeback, leaving the political arena splintered and, apparently, forever changed.
+Where politicians of the established democratic parties failed to explain the importance of the European project to their citizens, populist leaders were keen to play on the feelings of political estrangement thereby securing themselves a central place in the political arena where they could no longer be neglected by the establishment.
+In some countries the political establishment was reduced to the level of background actors without a chance for a come back, leaving the political arena splintered and, apparently, forever changed.

 When Polish finance Minister Jan Vincent-Rostowski said in an extraordinary speech before the European Parliament in September 2011: